footings/footings/docs/tutorials/intro-series/2-attributes-and-instantiation.md

 - `def_meta` is a way to add metadata to a model.
 As an example, this might be the run date/time a model is ran.

 - `def_sensitivity` is a way to add a default parameter.
-The name sensitivity is often used in actuarial models to test how sensitve an outcome is to a given parameter.
-As an example, an actuarial model might have an interest rate parameter and an interest rate sensitivty.
-The default value for the sensitivity would be 1 but could be changed to 1.1 to test the impact of a 10% increase in interes rates.
+The name sensitivity is often used in actuarial models to test how sensitive an outcome is to a given parameter.
+As an example, an actuarial model might have an interest rate parameter and an interest rate sensitivity.
+The default value for the sensitivity would be 1 but could be changed to 1.1 to test the impact of a 10% increase in interest rates.

 Both of these are demonstrated in the code below.